-3. The applicants, Members of Parliament at the material time, alleged that the decisions to fine them for showing billboards during a plenary vote in Parliament had violated their right to freedom of expression under Article 10 of the Convention.
+3. The applicants, Members of Parliament at the material time, alleged in particular that the decisions to fine them for displaying a banner during a plenary vote in Parliament had violated their right to freedom of expression under Article 10 of the Convention.